The Mandelbulb

 Z = Z2 + C

 But what makes this special?
-Geometrically, it is a rotation.
+Geometrically, it is a squaring and a rotation.
 A complex number is just a point in two dimensions.
-It can be expressed as a direction, θ, and distance, r, outward from the origin.
+It can be expressed in polar coordinates as a direction, θ, and distance, r, outward from the origin.

 Using Euler's Formula, the distance and direction can be written directly as a complex number in exponential notation: